mvolkmann/blog/src/css-modules.md

 Web frameworks that have built-in support for CSS scoping such as Svelte and Vue have no need for CSS Modules.
-CSS Modules are mostly commonly used in React and web frameworks builtin on React such as Next.js.
+CSS Modules are mostly commonly used in React and web frameworks built-in on React such as Next.js.

 ## Installing